aketza-ayo/java8-ocp-study-notes/#9 - NIO.2.md

+NIO.2 is an acronym that stands for the second version of the Non-blocking Input/Output API, and it is sometimes referred to as "New I/O".

 # Introducing NIO.2
+Java introduced a replacement for java.io streams in Java 1.4 called Non-blocking I/O or NIO for short.
+The NIO API introduced the concept of buffers and channels in place of java.io streams.
+The basic idea is that you load the data from a file channel into a temporary buffer that, unlike byte streams, can be read forward and backward without blocking on the underlying resource.
+Unfortunately, the NIO API was never particularly popular, so much so that nothing for the original version NIO will be on the OCP exam.
+This book is geared towards teaching you NIO.2.
+Java 7 introduced the NIO.2 API.
+While the NIO API was intended to a replacement for java.io streams, the NIO.2 API is actually a replacement for the java.io.File class and related interactions.
+The goal of the NIO.2 API implementation is to provide a more intuitive, more feature rich API for working with files.
+As you shall see in this chapter, it also provides a number of notable performance improvements over the exisiting java.io.File class.

 ## Introducing Path
+The java.nio.file.Path interface, is the primary entry point for working with the NIO.2 API.
+A Path object represents a hierarchical path on the storage system to a file or a directory.
+In this manner, Path is a direct replacement for the legacy java.io.File class, and conceptually contains many of the same properties.
+Unlike the File class, the Path interface contains support for symbolic links.
+A *symbolic link* is a special file within an operating system that servers as a reference or pointer to another file or directory.
+The NIO.2 API includes full support for creating, detecting, and navigating symbolic links within the file system.

 ### Creating Instances with Factory and Helper Classes

 ## Creating Paths
 ### Using the Path Class
 ### Accesing the Underlying FileSystem Object